bristlemouth/bm_core/docs/reference/integrations.md

   Publish string data to be stored/logged onto a file on the spotter's SD card.
   This function can also print directly to the spotter's console if the filename parameter is witheld.

-  :param: target_node_id: The node ID to send this to (0 = all nodes)
+  :param target_node_id: The node ID to send this to (0 = all nodes)
-  :param: file_name: file name to print to (this appends to a file),
+  :param file_name: file name to print to (this appends to a file),
                     omit if intention is print to the console
-  :param: print_time: whether or not the RTC timestamp shall be printed to the file/console
+  :param print_time: whether or not the RTC timestamp shall be printed to the file/console
-  :param: format: printf styled format string
+  :param format: printf styled format string

   :returns: BmOK on success, other value on failure
 ```